 This is the epitome of a culture, not afraid of dying but afraid of truly living, I would say.

 This is heartbreaking poverty.
-Consequently I was devastated and deeply troubled, not because she passed but because I couldn't be there to say goodbye to her.
+Consequently I was devastated and deeply troubled, not only she passed but because I couldn't be there to say goodbye to her.

 Having recently attended my second year of study with Stephen Jenkinson, as a scholar of Orphan Wisdom School, I am – for the first time in my life – deeply facing/recognizing the poverty of our times, the inevitable cultural famine we are born into as peoples and the subsequent starvation caused by that.
 Most of us alive in the world today are truly poverty stricken people as we were born into the kind of unequivocal poverty that none of our ancestors have had to endure before.
 Beneath the very shiny layer of convenience and material wealth lies ever-so-cunning and dangerous absence of “human making” texture which we were never wrapped around with; the consistent and growing hunger, even starvation, which makes us perceive everything as food to be consumed.